 The Board of Motorsport Australia delegates specific responsibility for strategic planning and development of particular categories and disciplines of motorsport to a relevant National Commission.
-Commissions are established for Officials, Sport Development, Circuit Racing, Rally, Off Road and Historic competition.
-These Commissions are entrusted by the Board to govern their relevant area of motorsport.

-In 2021, a new-look commission structure has been adopted.
+In 2021, a new-look commission structure was adopted.
 To improve efficiency and streamline processes there are now three Commissions focused on circuit racing, rally and off road.